Angina Symptoms (cont.)

 - Find a local Cardiologist in your town

 What is the prognosis for angina?

-Prevention offers the best prognosis, but that said, should angina be due to atherosclerotic heart disease, heart function and symptoms may be controlled with lifelong attention to diet, exercise, and appropriately taking medication that is prescribed.
+Prevention offers the best prognosis, but that said, should angina be due to atherosclerotic heart disease, heart function and symptoms may be controlled with lifelong attention to diet, exercise, and appropriately taking medications that may be prescribed.

 The purpose in preventing progression of ASHD is to decrease the risk of heart attack.
 Should one of the coronary arteries become completely blocked, that section of heart muscle may die and be replaced with scar tissue.
 This leads to a weakened heart that will affect quality of life.
 Chronically decreased blood flow to heart muscle may not cause a single heart attack but may affect heart function and lead to ischemic cardiomyopathy and again affect lifestyle.